HR-FairyTail-FEC/project_atelier/README.md

 - [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/)  <img height="16" width="16" src="https://simpleicons.org/icons/testinglibrary.svg" />
 - [AWS](https://aws.amazon.com/ec2/)  <img height="16" width="16" src="https://simpleicons.org/icons/amazonaws.svg" />

 ## Description
 Our application allows the user to click through products and styles to add a product to their shopping carts.
 In addition, users can see the current questions asked for the selected product as well as add their own questions & answers.
 At the very bottom, users can view reviews written by other customers.
 There is a star rating for each product.
 The user can add their own rating and review to the products.
 Overall, there is a click tracker that logs the users’ click interactions into an API.

-Featured components include adding an Overiew, Related Products + Outfits, Questions & Answers and Reviews.
+Main components include adding an Overiew, Related Products + Outfits, Questions & Answers and Reviews.

 **Main Components**
 1) **Product Overview**